 It is dependent on the homeowner’s level of coverage.
 Most insurance companies offer “pollution exclusion” clauses that are included in the Home-owner’s insurance plan.
 For more information, please contact your Homeowner’s Insurance provider to check your coverages.

-For more information on Lead testing and Abatement, feel free to contact us today by filling out a simple contact form here, or giving us a call at 503.406.6686 for more information.
+For more information on Lead Testing and Abatement, feel free to contact us today or give us a call at 503.406.6686 for more informatio